 '''

-template<class T, unsigned int N>
+template<class T>

-class Arrayqueue: public BoundedQueue<T> { ... };
+class ArrayQueue: public BoundedQueue<T> { ... };

+which implements by a constructor

+ArrayQueue(int s)

 '''

-which implements a bounded queue of size N with the help of an array a, a counter n (the number of elements in the queue) and two indices f (front) and t (tail): elements are added at position t (t is increased) and removed from position f (f is increased).
-If t respectively f become N, they are reset to 0 (the technique of circular buffers).
+a bounded queue of size s with the help of an array a, a counter n (the number of elements in the queue) and two indices f (front) and t (tail): elements are added at position t (t is increased) and removed from position f (f is increased).
+If t respectively f become s, they are reset to 0 (the technique of circular buffers).